alarner/au/README.md

 import ReactDOM from 'react-dom';

 class Button extends React.Component {
+    // Set the initial state
     constructor(props) {
         super(props);
         this.state = { numLikes: 0 };
     }
     render() {
-        return (
+        // On each click increment the state by one return (
             <div>
                 <button onClick={() => this.setState({ numLikes: this.state.numLikes+1 })}>